hiddentao/linear-algebra/README.md

 $ gulp benchmark
 ```

-As mentioned earlier, matrix operations which result in a new matrix are implemented as two methods - a default method which returns a new `Matrix` instance and an _in-place_ method which causes the original to be overwritten.
+Matrix operations which result in a new matrix are implemented as two methods - a default method which returns a new `Matrix` instance and an _in-place_ method which causes the original to be overwritten.

 The _in-place_ versions are provided because - general speaking- memory allocations and garbage collection are expensive operations you don't want happening when you're performing lots of calculations.
 Overwriting an existing array is [twice as fast](http://jsperf.com/create-new-array-vs-overwrite-existing) as creating a new one.
 And since changing the size of an array is also an expensive operation, even if a matrix operation results in a smaller matrix than before the internal array is kept at the same size: